Medicare Supplement Plan D: Who’s It For?

 Part B coinsurance and copayments

 Plan D covers all coinsurance and copayments for Medicare Part B services.
 Some other plans only partially cover them or require you to make some copayments during doctor office visits and emergency room visits.

 Part B deductible

-The Part B deductible is not covered by Plan D. In fact, starting in 2020, no Medigap plan will be allowed to cover the Part B deductible for people who become eligible for Medicare after 2019.
+The Part B deductible is not covered by Plan D. In fact, starting in 2020, no Medigap plan that covers the Part B deductible may be sold to people who become eligible for Medicare after January 1, 2020.

 Part B excess charges

 Part B excess charges are not covered by Plan D. Excess charges are additional costs you pay when a provider doesn’t participate in Medicare (also known as “not accepting Medicare assignment”).
 The excess charges can be up to 15% higher than standard Medicare rates.
 To avoid paying the excess charge while on Plan D, choose your providers carefully and always ask if they accept Medicare assignment.

 Plan D is one of the Medigap plans that covers health emergencies while traveling internationally.
 Plan D pays for 80% of your emergency health care costs abroad, after a $250 deductible.2 (No Medigap plan covers 100% of those costs.)

 Medicare Supplement Plan D: What you need to know before enrolling